 What Makes Birding in WNC Unique?

-“Western North Carolina offers outstanding birding,” says Tom Tribble, president of the Elisha Mitchell Audubon Society (EMAS).
+“Western North Carolina offers outstanding birding,” says Tom Tribble, president of the Blue Ridge Audubon Society.
 “It is a flyway for migrating birds, and we get migrating birds coming up in the spring, and going south in the winter.
-So the Western North Carolina mountains are a wonderful place to bird.”
+So, the Western North Carolina mountains are a wonderful place to bird.”

 Is Birding a Tourist Draw in WNC?

 While it doesn’t get the same attention as other mountain sports—or leaf peeping—birding does attract many to our area to visit or stay.